Chance093/grader/README.md

 ## 📘 Overview

-**gradectl** is a simple, interactive command-line tool written in Go that helps you track your grades while learning independently.
+**grader** is a simple, interactive command-line tool written in Go that helps you track your grades while learning independently.
 It was born out of my own self-taught learning journey.
 Working through books, exercises, tests, and wanting an easy way to see how I’m really doing over time.

-With `gradectl`, you can:
+With `grader`, you can:

 - Create and manage **classes** (e.g. Algebra, Calculus, etc.)
 - Add **homework**, **quizzes**, and **tests** for each class